 Publication - Stories from a Sacred Landscape, Croghan Hill to Clonmacnoise by Caimin O'Brien

 In 2006, Offaly County Council published a book Stories From A Sacred Landscape, Croghan Hill to Clonmacnoise by Caimin O'Brien.
 This sets out the vivid picture of 23 monastic settlements, highlighting their role in society and their changes in fortune through political upheaval.
-It is now sold out but it is available through the library service and limited copies are available from the Offaly Historical and Archaeological Society, Bury Quay.
+Copies are available through the library service and limited copies are available from the Offaly Historical and Archaeological Society, Bury Quay and from Midland Books on High Street, Tullamore.

 Geophysical Surveys of Monastic Sites